 In December 2025, Metro COG's Policy Board approved the RFP to secure a consultant to complete the technical and planning tasks outlined in the scope of work, within an approved budget of \$175,000.
-Metro COG received five proposals by the January 29 deadline from the following lead consultants: Cambridge Systematics, CPCs, HDR, SRF, and Transpo Group.
+Metro COG received five proposals by the January 29 deadline from the following lead consultants: Cambridge Systematics, CPCS, HDR, SRF, and Transpo Group.

-The selection committee interviewed both consultant teams on February 3 to further evaluate technical qualifications, proposed deliverables, and relevant project experience.
-Selection committee members included:
+The selection committee plans to interview the consultants on February 9 to further evaluate their technical qualifications, proposed deliverables, and relevant project experience.
+A consultant recommendation is expected shortly after the interviews.